AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Neat, right?
 You can extend this to a lot of other use cases.

-## Setting Up Google Search Console for GitHub Pages
+## Setting Up Google Search Console

 So you've started blogging with Jekyll.
 Awesome work!

 But how do you know if you're getting any traffic, or what pages people are clicking, or what queries they're using to find you?
-What is the distribution of devices being used (e.g., desktop vs. mobile)?
+What devices are being used?
+Are most of your users on mobile or desktop?
 What about your impressions, click count, click-through rate, and overall ranking on Google?

 {% include posts/picture.html img="google-search-console" ext="PNG" alt="Google Search Console statistics for my site." %}